bobiBacon/the-spell-library/README.md

-This library provides useful tools to develop spells and rituals, with an integrated mana and scroll system. **This mod is currently in alpha**
+This library provides useful tools to develop spells and rituals, with an integrated mana and scroll system. **This mod is currently in alpha**.

 ## Currently Provided